DependencyTrack/hyades/docs/development/testing.md

 ### Execution in CI

-In CI, end-to-end tests are executed for every push to the `main` branch.
+In CI, end-to-end tests are executed for every push to the `main` branch, as well as every night at 12AM.

+They can additionally be run manually, via the GitHub Actions UI.
+Both the API server and Hyades version can be customized before execution.

 [@QuarkusIntegrationTest]: https://quarkus.io/guides/getting-started-testing#quarkus-integration-test
 [GreenMail]: https://greenmail-mail-test.github.io/greenmail/